University of San Francisco: History

 Athletics at USF dates back to its founding in 1855, when founder Anthony Maraschi, S.J., organized ball games as recreation for the first students.
 Intercollegiate competition dates back to 1907, when then St. Ignatius College began playing organized baseball, basketball, and rugby against other local colleges and high schools.
 Rivalries with neighboring Santa Clara University and Saint Mary's College of California have their origins in this early period.

+The university's Olympians have included Israeli long-distance runner Maor Tiyouri, American-born Marshallese runner Haley Nemra, Venezuelan-American basketball player John Cox, and synchronized swimmer Mariya Koroleva.

 1951 USF Dons football team

-The 1951 University of San Francisco Dons football team, coached by Joe Kuharich, went undefeated with a record of 9–0, and produced nine future NFL players.
+The 1951 USF Dons football team, coached by Joe Kuharich, went undefeated with a record of 9–0, and produced nine future NFL players.
 Five became NFL Pro-Bowlers, and Gino Marchetti, Ollie Matson, and Bob St. Clair later were inducted into the Pro Football Hall of Fame – a record for one college team.
 Also the team's Burl Toler became the first African American official in the NFL.
 Future NFL Commissioner Pete Rozelle played a role as the Dons' Athletic Publicist.
 At the height of their success, due to the team having two African-American star players, Ollie Matson and Burl Toler, they were not invited to play in any of the college football bowl games hosted by the SEC (Southeastern Conference).
 The team, less Toler and Matson, was invited to the Orange Bowl but declined.
-Guard Dick Columbini said, "'No, we're not going to leave ‘em at home’ ...
-‘We're going to play with ‘em or we’re not going to play.’"
-The USF Athletic Department was forced to drop its football program in 1952, due to a deficit in department funds.
+Guard Dick Columbini said, "'No, we're not going to leave 'em at home' ...
+'We're going to play with 'em or we're not going to play.'"
+The USF Athletic Department dropped its football program in 1952, due to a deficit in department funds.